tryashtar/naive-music-updater/README.md

 The behavior is defined by the value of the `operation` key.

 `parent`:
 This selects the "clean name" of a parent folder. `up` specifies the number of folders to navigate.
-If positive, it's relative to the root, so `1` would be whichever folder in the library root contains the song, `2` would be one deeper, etc. If negative, it's relative to the song, so `-1` would be whichever folder directly contains the song, `-2` would be one higher, etc. For example, if the songs are inside a folder named after the album, you can express that like this:
+If positive, it's relative to the root, so `1` would be whichever folder in the library root contains the song, `2` would be one deeper, etc. If negative, it's relative to the song, so `-1` would be whichever folder directly contains the song, `-2` would be one higher, etc.

+For example, if the songs are inside a folder named after the album, you can use a strategy like this:
 ```
 album:
   operation: parent